jw2249a/2017-bayes-audit/2017-code/README.md

 (possibly with a version label).

-Such a **contests file** specifies the contests in the election, their type (e.g. plurality), whether write-ins are allowed (and if so, whether they may be arbitrary, or whether write-in candidates must be pre-qualified), and the officially allowed selections.
+Such a **contests file** specifies the contests in the election, their type (e.g. plurality), how many winners the contest will have, whether write-ins are allowed (and if so, whether they may be arbitrary, or whether write-in candidates must be pre-qualified), and the officially allowed selections.